Friend Functions and Friend Classes in C++

 • Interfacing With Non-Member Functions – Handy for dealing with some non-member functions, but not wanting to make it a member function.

-Friend Class in C++
+What Is a Friend Class in C++?

+The friend class in C++ is a class that gives access to the private and protected members of another class.
 Friend class is similar to the friend functions, except that it grants the permission to individual functions.
 This is helpful when multiple classes need to work closely together, share data, or have a high degree of interaction while still maintaining some level of encapsulation and data hiding.

-Declaring a Friend Class
+How to Declare a Friend Class in C++

 Accessing Private and Protected Members

-Example 4: C++ Friend Class
+C++ Friend Class Example:

 Cpp